 Fast forward a couple of thousand years to the 21st century and scientists are huddled in state-of-the-art labs, in a desperate attempt to decode the molecular makeup of CBD.
 Not limited to just that, but also how it interacts with the web of various biological functions, one that is of particular interest is the interplay of the immune system with CBD.

 Those who ingest cannabis feel many benefits of immunosuppressant, because of cannabinoids in them such as THC and CBD.
-There are studies that show how regular cannabis can increase the white blood cells count, especially in immunodeficiency disorders like HIV; hence CBD is an immunobooster.
+There are studies that show how regular cannabis can increase the white blood cell count, especially in immunodeficiency disorders like HIV; hence CBD is an immune booster.
 The CBD benefits are far-reaching when we begin considering the effect that CBD and many cannabinoids have on the endocannabinoid system, which in turn have ties to the immune system.

 The point to understand is that we have plenty more to discover about cannabinoids and the effects that it has on our immune system.

 The human body is in an environment that is trying to snuff the life out of it.
 There are infectious diseases, bacteria, and viruses that are all over in the air, water, and the surfaces around, with the sole intention of wreaking havoc in the body.
 Without a defense system in place to fight off these intruders, we would be cold and hard in a few minutes.
 This is fortunately where the immune system comes into play.
 The immune system is the complex network of cells, tissues, and organs that are designed to eliminate and neutralize threats in the body.

 The foot soldiers of the immune system are the white blood cells or the leukocytes, which seek out and destroy antigens with military precision.
 The leukocytes are mainly of two types, one is the lymphocytes (T cells and B cells) which are tasked with destroying antigens and remembering them, while the others are the phagocytes, which absorb the foreign intruders.